-Kyle is Publisher of EAGnews.org, a news service dedicated to education reform and school spending research, reporting, analysis and commentary.
+Kyle is founder of Education Action Group and EAGnews.org, a news service dedicated to education reform and school spending research, reporting, analysis and commentary.

 Kyle is a contributor to Townhall.com.

 He has made appearances on the Fox News Channel, The Blaze, Fox Business Network, NPR and MSNBC.
 Kyle has given scores of interviews on talk radio programs coast to coast.

 Kyle likes talking about his family, as well as his favorite music.
 Bob Dylan, Mark Knopfler, Neil Young and Johnny Cash are at the top of the list.
 He has attended 25 Bob Dylan shows.

 Kyle can also be found on Facebook and Twitter.